mig07/FLOWViZ/README.md

 # Acknowledgements

-This project was developed under the context of an [Lisbon School of Engineering (ISEL)](https://www.isel.pt/) Master's degree final project, which was also funded by student grants, as follows:
+This project was developed under the context of a [Lisbon School of Engineering (ISEL)](https://www.isel.pt/) Master's degree final project, which was also funded by student grants, as follows:
 - NGPHYLO PTDC/CCI-BIO/29676/2017, an [INESC-ID](https://www.inesc-id.pt/) project, funded by [Science and Technology Foundation (FCT)](https://www.fct.pt/);
 - IPL/ISEL/DIVA_ISEL, funded by [Polytechnic Institute of Lisbon (IPL)](https://www.ipl.pt/).